palokangas/menomeno/README.md

     # To run tests with coverage information
     ./testcov.sh

+### Accessing api and client

+Api can be accessed from the cities resource:

+    /api/cities/

+The local web client is HTML, Bootstrap, JS and JQuery.
+The startpoint is at:

+    /cities/

 ### Ipython

 To work with ipython, need to push an application context.
 See https://flask-sqlalchemy.palletsprojects.com/en/2.x/contexts/: